16 Credits CERT3136, Academic Catalog 2025-2026

 The internship experience is broken up over three semesters with 2 credits taken during the summer semester.

-AGRI2780 Agribusiness Internship (1 - 9 Credits)
+AGRI2780 Agribusiness Internship (1 - 9 credits)

 This course is a cooperative educational program between the student, faculty and the internship site/business.
 Students will apply competencies gained from previous coursework into an agribusiness industry workplace.
 Specific tasks to be completed by the student and will be identified in an individual training plan developed by the student, faculty and internship supervisor.
 Each training plan is specific to the individual student and business enterprise where the student is employed.
 (Prerequisite: Instructor Permission)

-Elective Credits (5 Credits )
+Technical Elective Credits (4 Credits )

-Complete 5 credits from any of these courses
+Complete 4 credits from any of these courses

-AGRI1850 Employer/Employee Relations (3 Credits)
+AGRI1850 Employer/Employee Relations (3 credits)

 This course covers the principles of supervision and the factors of supervision as they relate to the goals of the business.
 Supervision problems with practical solutions will be emphasized.
 Personnel management techniques including determine personnel needs, finding and recruiting people, performance appraisals, training, promotions, legal issues, stress control and terminations will be included.
 Students will develop an employment portfolio.
 (Prerequisites: None)